 Local account executives from our direct branches and service provider community ensure that all matters are handled with the utmost urgency.
 They will be engaged throughout all aspects of the engagement, including installation, training, billing, parts/supply availability, service, maintenance, and issue resolution.

-Corporate Support: Sales efforts will be supported by a complete corporate support organization, equipped to manage all account aspects – including initial contract activities, implementation, billing, and service.
+Corporate Support: Sales efforts will be supported by a complete corporate support organization equipped to manage all account aspects – including initial contract activities, implementation, billing, and service.
 To market and manage the NASPO ValuePoint account from initial sales to implementation and ongoing account management, Toshiba will work with provide additional corporate resources, including:

 The Contract Administration Team will spearhead the solicitation process, from negotiation through contract signing, as well as provide contract administration throughout the engagement.
 This team is directed by Christina Fisher, Director of Bid, Proposals and Contracts, and led by Jeff Ballard, Contracts Manager, through every step of the process.